yongliang-wu/ExploreCfg/README.md

 ## TODO
 1. Add the implement of Model-Generated Captions
 2. Add the implement of Model-Generated Captions as Anchors
-3. Add the implement of Similarity-based Image-ImageRetrieval, Similarity-basedImage-Caption Retrieval and Diversity-based Image-Image Retrieval
+3. Add the implement of Similarity-based Image-Caption Retrieval and Diversity-based Image-Image Retrieval

 ## Acknowledgements